Einstein42/lifx-nodeserver/docs/usage.rst

 Installation
 ~~~~~~~~~~~~

-To run the current version you should pull the default branch of outback-inverter.
+To run the current version you should pull the default branch.
 The `github page is here
 <https://github.com/Einstein42/lifx-nodeserver>`_.

 .. code-block:: bash